 Flushable Dog Poop Bags: Are They Good For The Environment?

-Doody duty is never fun, but it's especially unpleasant when you have to deal with your dog's poop on a windy day.
+Doody duty is never fun, and it's a challenge to find environmentally friendly dog waste disposal methods that make the task less unpleasant, especially on a windy day.
 You can make the process a little less icky by using a flushable dog poop bag.
 But are these bags actually good for the environment?
 Let's take a look.

 What Are Flushable Dog Poop Bags?